Binding Operational Directive 16-02

-This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 16-02, “Threat to Network Infrastructure Devices”, and provides technical guidance and best practices to assist in its implementation.
+This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 16-02, “Threat to Network Infrastructure Devices”, and provides technical guidance to assist in its implementation.

 For several years, network infrastructure devices have been the attack-vector of choice for sophisticated hackers and advanced threat actors.
 The DHS/National Cybersecurity and Communications Integration Center (NCCIC) expects this trend to continue.
 Network infrastructure devices are the devices that transport the communications required for the data, applications, services, and multimedia that your agencies rely upon each and every day to fulfill their mission.
 As the security of desktop and laptop computers and servers have improved, based on our collective efforts to improve federal cybersecurity, our adversaries are adjusting their tactics, techniques, and procedures and have begun targeting network infrastructure devices.

 Three particularly urgent issues require immediate attention across all impacted Federal agencies: hacking tools targeting firewalls, Cisco Adaptive Security Appliance, and Cisco ROM Monitor Integrity.
 If not addressed, impacts may include denial-of-service attacks, data theft, and the altering of data, all of which can be accomplished much more effectively and in a more subtle and targeted manner from compromised network infrastructure, and can impede workforce productivity and the ability to execute your agency’s mission.